lahavlipson/SimpleGL/README.md

 ## TODO

 - create version of kitten bouncing on springs without using SimpleGL
-- add configuration and key controls callback
+- add configuration parsing and storing